Bible Studies & Classes

 • (Men's) Wednesday Morning Bible Study

-Facilitated by Brian Amey, Brett Walton, and Mark Shreve
+Facilitated by Brian Amey, Mark Shreve, and Brett Walton

-We would like to invite ALL men of Holy Cross to join our men’s Bible study, which meets every Wednesday morning from 6:30 to 7:30 am in the Church Library and The Gathering Place (former Craft Room).
-We are currently studying the Gospel of Mark.
+We would like to invite ALL men of Holy Cross to join our men’s Bible study, which meets every Wednesday morning from 6:30 to 7:30 am in the Church Library and The Gathering Place (10:37 Welcome Area).
+We are currently studying several of the Old Testament minor prophets.
 The contact person is Brian Amey (316-305-5049).

 Wednesdays 6:30-7:30 am in the Church Library and The Gathering Place